Subun-01/cyborg_122CS0318/ros_task2/line_follower/README.md

 # ROS_task2

-This package contains the necessary code and instructions to teleoperate a robot in Gazebo using ROS (Robot Operating System) and process images.
+This package contains the necessary code and instructions to teleoperate a robot in Gazebo using ROS (Robot Operating System) and process images as well as follow the line.

 ##  Objectives